 In addition to the land that is being actively farmed, Burlington’s intervale contains several different types of natural areas.
 Each one contains different plants, provides homes for different animals, and serves a different role in the overall ecosystem.
-As such, the intervale provides a unique opportunity to explore several types of natural areas within a relatively small distance.
-In order to facilitate place-based education, To the right are identified examples of four natural areas within a short walk from one another; these are identified by purple dots on the map below.
+The intervale provides a unique opportunity to explore several types of natural areas within a relatively small distance.
+In order to facilitate place-based education, below are identified examples of four natural areas within a short walk from one another; these are identified by purple dots on the map below.

 The Mature Floodplain Forest is dominated by silver maple trees, which are able to survive periodic flooding.
 These large trees fill the canopy and shade the ground below, limiting the presence of shrubby undergrowth.
 One plant that thrives in these moist, shady conditions is the ostrich fern, which has strong bulb-like roots so the plants can withstand the force of floodwaters.
 Another common sight in floodplain forests is invasive plants, which take advantage of the bare, nutrient-rich soil to colonize.
 Examples on this site include Japanese knotweed and goutweed.